-In that case, the configurator is meant to achieve its own goal different from the one of the agent.
-In other words, the configurator should choose the environmental dynamics that maximize its own performance.
-Think, for instance, to an e-commerce scenario: the configurator has to choose the position of products on the website and the learning agent is the customer who wants to buy some products.
-Clearly, the goals of the configurator and the customer are different.
-The customer wants to buy what he or she needs in the most efficient way while the configurator wants to maximize the e-commerce's revenue.
 In this thesis, we analyze in depth the non-cooperative interaction between these two agents and we present a new framework, called Non-Cooperative Configurable Markov Decision Process (NConf-MDP).
 The two entities interacts sequentially: the configurator selects an environmental configuration and then the agent will learn the behavior that maximize its own performance in the proposed configuration.
-We also present two algorithms to solve NConf-MDPs, i.e. finding the configuration that maximize the configurator's performance.
-The two algorithms differ by the way they handle information coming from agent trajectories and they are called respectively Action-feedback Online Configuration Learning (Af-OCL) and Reward-feedback Online Configuration Learning (Rf-OCL).
+We also present two algorithms to solve NConf-MDPs, i.e. finding the configuration that maximize the The two algorithms differ by the way they configurator's performance. handle information coming from agent trajectories and they are called respectively Action-feedback Online Configuration Learning (Af-OCL) and Reward-feedback Online Configuration Learning (Rf-OCL).
 We provide theoretical performance guarantees of these algorithms showing both theoretically and experimentally that they suffer only bounded regret.
-In other words, while other approaches that ignores the structure of the problem (like UCB) generates regret that grows indefinitely over time, our algorithms are able to converge to a zero-regret strategy.
+In other words, while other approaches that ignore the structure of the problem (like UCB) generate regret that grows indefinitely over time, our algorithms are able to converge to a zero-regret strategy.
 Moreover, we present an experimental evaluation on different application domains comparing our algorithms with UCB, in order to highlight the advantages of using an ad-hoc framework for configurable environments.

-1.1 Outline of the Thesis
+1.3 Outline of the Thesis